congcongke/helm-registry/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Here are some tips:

-1. https://github.com/caicloud/engineering/blob/master/docs/review_conventions.md  <-- what is the review process looks like
+1. https://github.com/congcongke/engineering/blob/master/docs/review_conventions.md  <-- what is the review process looks like
-2. https://github.com/caicloud/engineering/blob/master/docs/commit_conventions.md  <-- how to structure your git commit
+2. https://github.com/congcongke/engineering/blob/master/docs/commit_conventions.md  <-- how to structure your git commit
-3. https://github.com/caicloud/engineering/blob/master/docs/caicloud_bot.md        <-- how to work with caicloud bot
+3. https://github.com/congcongke/engineering/blob/master/docs/caicloud_bot.md        <-- how to work with congcongke bot

 Other tips from Kubernetes cmomunity: